-The ANH Academy Sustainable Diets Working Group aims to generate innovative methods and metrics for use in sustainable diets research and policy development through interdisciplinary research.
-It includes a group of experts in agriculture, environmental or physical science, nutrition and/or health research, with a particular focus on methods and metrics in sustainable diets
+The Sustainable Diets Working Group (2016-2017) aimed to generate innovative methods and metrics for use in sustainable diets research and policy development through interdisciplinary research.
+It convened a group of experts in agriculture, environmental or physical science, nutrition and/or health research, with a particular focus on methods and metrics in sustainable diets.

 - Dr. Edward Joy, Research Fellow, London School of Hygiene & Tropical Medicine